-October is Down Syndrome Awareness Month, so at KidSnips, when you get a haircut any Monday, Tuesday or Wednesday this month, we’re donating $1 to the Global Down Syndrome Foundation.
-We’ve also invited a special guest to write our blog this month, Jasmin Morrell, a wonderful writer who also happens to be mom to Nova, a fun-loving, kind and creative kindergartener with Down syndrome.
+October is Down Syndrome Awareness Month, so at KidSnips, when you get a haircut any Monday, Tuesday or Wednesday this month, we’re donating $1 to GiGi’s Playhouse.
+This special guest blog is from Jasmin Morrell, a wonderful writer who also happens to be mom to Nova, a fun-loving, kind and creative kid with Down syndrome.

 Circle time at my daughter Nova’s weekly preschool playgroup was always packed full of songs, counting games, crafts, and of course, the ABCs.
 I sat cross-legged on the carpet with Nova in my lap, scooting away from that sticky spot on the floor.
 (You know the spot I mean…it might be glue, it might be an ancient lollipop…who can tell?
 Stickiness just seems to go hand-in-hand with this whole parenting gig.)